wso2/docs-ei/en/micro-integrator/docs/concepts/error-handling-concepts.md

 For example, the Micro Integrator often has to deal with many wire-level protocols, messaging standards, and remote APIs.
 But applications and networks can be full of errors.
 Applications crash.
 Network routers and links get into states where they cannot pass messages through with the expected efficiency.
 These error conditions are very likely to cause a fault or trigger a runtime exception in the Micro Integrator server.

-## Handling Mediation Errors
+## Handling mediation errors

 When you define a mediation sequence, [Fault Sequences](../../concepts/message-processing-units/#fault-sequences) are used to handle messages that are affected by mediation errors.

-## Handling Endpoint Errors
+## Handling endpoint errors

-Errors that can occur at [endpoints](../../concepts/message-exit-points.md) can be specifically configured using the [endpoint error handling properties](../../references/synapse-properties/endpoint-properties/#endpoint-error-handling-properties).
+Errors that can occur at [endpoints](message-exit-points.md) can be specifically configured using the [endpoint error handling properties](../../references/synapse-properties/endpoint-properties/#endpoint-error-handling-properties).

-The last step of a message processing inside WSO2 Micro Integrator is to send the message to a service provider by sending the message to a listening service endpoint.
+The last step of **message mediation** is to send the message to a service provider through a listening service [endpoint](message-exit-points.md).
 During this process, transport errors can occur.
 For example, the connection might time out, or it might be closed by the actual service.
 Therefore, endpoint error handling is a key part of any successful Micro Integrator deployment.

 Messages can fail or be lost due to various reasons in a real TCP network.
-When an error occurs, if the Micro Integrator is not configured to accept the error, it will mark the endpoint as failed, which leads to a message failure.
-By default, the endpoint is marked as failed for quite a long time, and due to this error, subsequent messages can get lost.
+When an endpoint error occurs, if the Micro Integrator is not configured to accept the error, it will mark the endpoint as failed, which leads to a message failure.
+By default, the endpoint is marked as failed for quite a long time, which can result in severe message loss.

-To avoid lost messages, you configure error handling at the endpoint level.
+To avoid message loss, you configure error handling at the [endpoint](message-exit-points.md) level.
 You should also run a few long-running load tests to discover errors and fine-tune the endpoint configurations for errors that can occur intermittently due to various reasons.

-At any given time, the state of the endpoint can be one of the following:
+At any given time, the state of the endpoint can be one of the following.
+During an endpoint error, the endpoint will transition between these states and, if required, will initiate a [fault sequence](../../concepts/message-processing-units/#fault-sequences).

 <table>
 	<tr>